 If you eat more cauliflower, broccoli, cabbage, and Brussels sprouts, you will have higher levels of calcium D glutarate and diindolylmethane, which will naturally counter estrogen dominance.

 These foods confer additional protection against prostate cancer and other types of cancer.
 You can also buy supplements with these substances to speed up the process and obtain the full benefits.

-Other estrogen-reducing strategies include the following:
+Other estrogen-reducing strategies

 - Learn about xenoestrogens in beauty products, foods, and cleaning products

 - Reduce the contact with xenoestrogens in your everyday life

 - Store food in ceramics or glass and avoid using plastics as much as possible